-This weeks Nosgoth article is taking a slightly different turn.
+This week, my Nosgoth article is taking a slightly different turn.
 So far we’ve looked at why the game was cancelled and how the community has coped with the loss.
 This time it’s going to be much more personal as I explain why this game means so much to me.

 A little bit of background information first then.

 It’s no secret that I have Social Anxiety or Social Phobia as it’s also known.
-This means I get really anxious is certain social situations such as going outside or talking to people.
+This means I get really anxious in certain social situations such as going outside or talking to people.
 The year before the Open Beta, I had to drop out of university it was so bad.
 To make it even worse, my local mental health team discharged me because the one thing they tried didn’t work.

 It was kinda obvious I’d have to deal with this stuff myself.
-So I started making content for YouTube as a “screw you” to the anxiety.
+So I started making rubbish let’s plays on YouTube as a “screw you” to the anxiety.
 I also joined a Social Anxiety group in real life where we would sometimes meet up or go online and play games together.
-This all happened after I was discharged from the mental health service in my area as they were unable to help me.

 How did I find Nosgoth?